Collaborative Forest Restoration (10.679)

 Award Procedure

-The Collaborative Forest Restoration Program Technical Advisory Panel evaluates the proposals and provides recommendations to the Forest Service on which ones best meet the purposes, objectives, and administrative requirements of the program.
-The panel also evaluates the effect of each proposal on long-term forest management.
-The Forest Service Southwestern Regional Forester selects proposals for final award.
-The Secretary of Agriculture chartered the Technical Advisory Panel as a Federal Advisory Committee for two years on June 12, 2001 (CFR 1042-138) under the Federal Advisory Committee Act (Public Law 92-463).
-The Secretary reauthorized the Panel's charter on July 30, 2003 (CFR 1042-138).
+The Collaborative Forest Restoration Program Technical Advisory Panel evaluates the proposals and provides recommendations to the Secretary of Agriculture on which ones best meet the purposes, objectives, and administrative requirements of the program.
+The Panel also evaluates the effect of each proposal on long-term forest management.
+The Secretary of Agriculture selects proposals for final award.
+The Secretary of Agriculture charters the Panel as a Federal Advisory Committee, appoints members, and approves proposals for final award.

 Deadlines